Athanasios Chalkias MD, MSc, PhD, FESC, FAcadTM, FCP

 Athanasios Chalkias is an Asst.
 Professor of Anesthesiology at the School of Medicine of the University of Thessaly, Greece.
 Together with his team he conducts both experimental and clinical research directed at Anesthesiology, Resuscitation, Intensive Care Medicine, and Critical/Emergency Care.
 Research topics include cardiac arrest, shock, and resuscitation.
 Areas of specific focus include acute care anesthesiology, perioperative management of extremely critically ill patients, physiology, pathophysiology, pharmacology, personalized physiology-guided treatment, advanced hemodynamic support, and emergency surgery after cardiac arrest.

-He is an expert in Experimental Anesthesiology, focusing on the evaluation of hemodynamic variables and tissue perfusion, on the assessment of responsiveness to fluids, vasoactive drugs/inotropes, blood, and blood components, on the therapeutic response in states of shock, on the perioperative and post-resuscitation inflammatory/coagulation responses, on the perioperative and post-resuscitation organ protection, as well as on the techniques, drugs, and adjuvants used in anesthesia, resuscitation, and critical/intensive care.
+He is an expert in Experimental Anesthesiology, focusing on the evaluation of hemodynamics, macro/microcirculation, and tissue perfusion, on the assessment of responsiveness to fluids, vasoactive drugs/inotropes/vasodilators, and blood/blood components, on the therapeutic response in states of shock, on the perioperative and post-resuscitation inflammatory/coagulation responses, on the perioperative and post-resuscitation organ protection, as well as on the techniques, drugs, and adjuvants used in anesthesia, resuscitation, and critical/intensive care.

-Prior to his current position he had worked at the Post-graduate Study Program (MSc) “Resuscitation” of the Medical School of the National and Kapodistrian University of Athens for six years on resuscitation research (physiology, pathophysiology, pharmacology, experimental surgery, animal disease models) and teaching.
-He has a degree in Resuscitation (MSc) and a PhD degree in Pathophysiology/Inflammation from that University.
+Prior to his current position he had worked at the Post-graduate Study Program (MSc) “Resuscitation” of the Medical School of the National and Kapodistrian University of Athens on resuscitation research (physiology, pathophysiology, pharmacology, experimental surgery, animal disease models) and teaching.
+He has an MSc degree in Resuscitation and a PhD degree in Pathophysiology/Inflammation from that University.

 Terms of Appointment: May 2018 - April 2020